arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 I was quite anxious about joining these robbers.
 But if my friend couldn’t work, I couldn’t afford to cover the rent on my own, and we’d lose our house.
 We were already late on last month’s rent.
 I kept quite mum on the way to wherever we were going.
 The last thing I wanted to do was irritate these professional thieves with my small talk.
 I didn’t want to get tossed out for asking some annoying question.

+{{
+chrs['Olin'] = "highly talented human wizard, and wand maker.
+Loosely based on Harry Potter's [Ollivander](https://harrypotter.fandom.com/wiki/Garrick_Ollivander)."
+}}
 After about a day, and after having unhappily relieved myself in the woods while an annoying bird watched me, I began to make out the outline of some city.
 “Have you heard of Olin?” said Tim, who sat across from me.
 “No, I haven’t.
 Who’s that?”
 “Well, he’s only the best wand maker in a thousand miles.”
 “Are we doing something for him?”
 “No, do we look like we work for a living to you?”
 “Well…isn’t all this stealing a form of work...?”
 I replied.
 “It’s fun actually.
 I don’t really need to do it anymore.
 I do it for the thrill of it.
 Our last heist was enough to retire on.
 But that was too boring for me.
 Besides, I have an escape token that’ll transport me right back home if anything goes wrong, so I’ve got nothing to worry about.”
 “What if you get killed before you can escape?”
 “Do I look like I started doing this yesterday?”

+{{
+places['Kae'] = "the city where Olin has his shop."
+}}
 As we got close to the city, apparently named Kae, a fear and anxiety grew in my stomach.
 I wanted to leave and go back home.
 Perhaps a homemade remedy would have sufficed.
 But I was too scared to leave now.
 What would Tim and his friends do if I tried to bail on them now?
 We got off the carriage by some woods close enough to the city that I could see rooftops through the foliage.

 {#